wagtail/wagtail/docs/advanced_topics/api/v2/usage.rst

 Additional fields
 ^^^^^^^^^^^^^^^^^

-Aadditional fields can be added to the response by setting ``?fields`` to a comma-separated list of field names you want to add.
+Additional fields can be added to the response by setting ``?fields`` to a comma-separated list of field names you want to add.

 For example, ``?fields=body,feed_image`` will add the ``body`` and ``feed_image``